Azure/aks-engine-azurestack/docs/topics/windows.md

 3. Extract the `aks-engine...-darwin-amd64.zip` file to a folder in your path such as `/usr/local/bin`

-4. Check that it runs with `aks-engine version`
+4. Check that it runs with `aks-engine-azurestack version`

 ```console
 $ aks-engine.exe version